khezen/codespy/README.md

 # codespy

-Automated code reviews for teams who care about correctness.
+**Automated code reviews for teams who care about correctness.**

-An open-source AI reviewer that catches bugs, improves code quality, and integrates directly into your PR workflow — without sacrificing control or security.
+An open-source AI reviewer that catches bugs, improves code quality, and integrates directly into your PR workflow, without sacrificing control or security.

+**Fast feedback.
+No black box.
+No vendor lock-in.**

 ## Features